TheLocehiliosan/yadm/yadm.md

               The key must exist in your public keyrings.
 Multiple recipients can  be  specified  (separated  by space).
 If left blank or not provided, symmetric encryption  is  used  instead.
 If  set  to "ASK",  gpg  will interactively ask for recipients.
-See the ENCRYPTION section for more details.
+See the EN‐ CRYPTION section for more details.
 This feature is disabled  by default.

        yadm.openssl-ciphername
               Specify  which  cipher should be used by openssl.  "aes-256-cbc"